technotarek/timeliner/README.md

 In addition, note:

+*	A timelineContainer must be specified at instantiation
 *	The display:none property from the previous timelineEvent (now timeline-event-ex) element is no longer necessary
 *	The expand/collapse element uses completely new and simplified markup.
 See the Usage section for details.